athx1337/phishX/README.md

 # phishX 🛡️
 **Next-Generation Multi-Engine Phishing & Threat URL Scanner**

 phishX is an advanced, educational cybersecurity web application that analyzes suspicious URLs for phishing risks, malware, and fraudulent redirects in real-time.
-It goes beyond simple blacklists by orchestrating multiple detection layers—including Machine Learning, headless browser scanning, and Generative AI—to provide a comprehensive threat analysis.
+It goes beyond simple blacklists by orchestrating multiple detection layers—including Machine Learning, headless browser scanning, and Generative AI to provide a comprehensive threat analysis.

 ---